 Founded in 2015, Mint Artists Guild began as a labor of love for co-founders Linda Buck and Vickie Elmer.
 Together, they launched the first Mint creative summer jobs program in 2016, and the rest is history.
 Our board consists of diverse artists, entrepreneurs, and educators who fervently believe in the transformative synergy of creativity and business.
 New members are admitted annually in November or December, but all board meetings are open to the public.
-Meetings are held the second Tuesdays or Wednesdays of each month.
+Meetings are held every other month on Tuesdays or Wednesdays evenings, currently on Zoom.
 Please contact us for more information.
-Co-founders and board members as of 2021:
+Co-founders and board members as of fall 2021:

 Artist / Arts Educator – Linda Buck